Greek Chicken Burgers

 - Transfer to a cookie sheet and finish cooking in the oven for 10-12 more minutes.

 - Spread hummus all over the inside of the pita.

-- After the burgers are cooked, let them rest for a few minutes, then cut the burgers in half.
+- After the burgers are cooked, let them rest for a few minutes.

 Recipe Video Instructions